It’s as safe as you want it to be if you use it properly.

-Let’s go back to the Mat Honan hack for a moment, which is where the “the cloud is dangerous” comment originated.
+Let’s go back to the Mat Honan hack for a moment, which is where that “the cloud is dangerous” comment originated.

 Mat didn’t lose his data because of the breaches he experienced.

-Mat didn’t lose his data because of problems with the online services (even though there definitely were issues).
+Mat didn’t lose his data because of problems with the online services (though there definitely were issues).

-Had he been backing up his data, I’m betting that there wouldn’t have even been a news story.
+Had he been backing up his data, I’m betting there wouldn’t even have been a news story.

 No, the lesson here isn’t that online services are dangerous.
 The lesson here is that we have to assume responsibility for our own safety.